Abandooon/AI_XmlGenerator/src/kg_builder/doc_tps_constr_parser/input/autosar_spec.md

-NvBlockSwComponent <<NvDataInterface>>  nvData:  a : uint8 b : uint32 g : {      - h : uint16      - j : uint8      - s : {             - u : uint32             - w : uint8      }  nvData root element: -a, b, g  leaf element: -a, b, h, j, u, w  sub-element which is not a leaf element: -s NvBlockDescriptor ramBlock: { b : uint32 s : {      - u : uint32      - w : uint8      } x : uint8 h : uint16 a : uint8 j : uint8 }  Example NvDataMapping nvData ramBlock mapping kind a a nvData root b b nvData root h h leaf element j j leaf element s s sub-element Software Component Template
+NvBlockSwComponent <<NvDataInterface>>  nvData:  a : uint8 b : uint32 g : {      - h : uint16      - j : uint8      - s : {             - u : uint32             - w : uint8      }  nvData root element: -a, b, g  leaf element: -a, b, h, j, u, w  sub-element which is not a leaf element: -s NvBlockDescriptor ramBlock: { b : uint32 s : {      - u : uint32      - w : uint8      } x : uint8 h : uint16 a : uint8 j : uint8 }  Example NvDataMapping nvData ramBlock mapping kind a a nvData root b b nvData root h h leaf element j j leaf element s s sub-element
-AUTOSAR Release 4.2.2

 In order to be able to properly assign such a notiﬁcation to the content of the related Nv Data PortPrototypes in the scope of the same SwcServiceDependency it is